nonlining/CarND/CarND-Vehicle-Detection/README.md

 The final challenge is getting stable or smoothing bounding boxes for cars.
 I try to use previous 10 frames, and cumulate heat map of 10 frames, and I also increase threshold to 6.
 That means it should have at least 6 frame contains car detection, and it will be considered as real true for car detection.

 For this project, the performace is also a big issue.
 It tooks almost 18 mins to generate a 50 second video.
 For this reason, it's very hard to use my code in real-world application.
 To implement the whole pipeline with other faster language(C/C++) will be important for this.

+I introduced decision_function method by reviewer's suggestion.
+It works very well to reject false positive result.
+I will also try to re-implement this project with convent in near future.